 - How much money you can afford to spend on the project’s development

 Both small and large teams have their pros and cons.
 With a small team, you will be able to save money, it will be effortless to manage and monitor all the members, and it will be easier to communicate.
 However, with fewer members, it may take a longer time to complete the project.
-With a larger team, on the other hand, you might be able to meet deadlines.
+With a larger cross-functional team, on the other hand, you might be able to meet deadlines.
 But there are other risks, such as weaker communication, monitoring, and management.

 Fill in Key Roles and Responsibilities

 Now comes the most important part of building a software team.